×

 When we asked people living in Panama about club and activities where newcomers can meet others, they responded:

 "The public library in Bouquete is a wonderful place to relax and sponsors many programs for both expats and Panamanians.
 Amigos de los Animales is a good place to volunteer if you like dogs and cats.
 You can always find friendly expats at the weekly farmer's market.
-Many native people in Bouquete speak English fluently and if you make friends with someone your social circle will expand rapidly," said one retiree in living in Panama.
+Many native people in Bouquete speak English fluently and if you make friends with someone your social circle will expand rapidly," remarked one retiree in Panama.

 "Meeting people in Santa Catalina is quite easy, given its highly touristic nature.
 You'll encounter expatriates from all over the world.
 Moreover, the local community is known for its hospitality and friendliness, making it even easier to strike up new friendships.
 Whether you're at the beach, in a local restaurant, or engaging in outdoor activities like surfing or diving, there are always opportunities to meet interesting individuals and share unforgettable experiences," wrote Moises Alvarado N. from Panama Legal Business (PANLEB).